 You May Also Like: Here’s What Getting a Nose Job Is Really Like

-can a liquid nose job address?
+What concerns can a liquid nose job address?

 Dr. Asaadi warns that not all nose concerns are cooperative with a nonsurgical rhinoplasty, and it’s important to understand what a “liquid nose job” can and cannot accomplish.
 “It can only correct minor deformities of the nose,” he says.
 Dr. Levine adds: “Nonsurgical rhinoplasty can help in camouflaging a bump, correcting asymmetries, rotating the tip or making the nose appear narrower by adding dorsal height.”

-can a nonsurgical rhinoplasty not address?
+What concerns can a nonsurgical rhinoplasty not address?